bohlinger/wavy/docs/tutorials.rst

 .. code-block:: bash

-   $ ./wavyDownload.py -sat s3a -sd 2020110100 -ed 2020111000 -prov cmems -lev L3
+   $ ./wavyDownload.py -sat s3a -sd 2020110100 -ed 2020111000 -product cmems_L3

 You can find the downloaded files in your chosen download directory.

 3. download L2P and L3 CCI multi-mission satellite altimetry data
 #################################################################
-Similarily one can download L2P and L3 mulit-mission altimetry data from the CEDA Climate Change Initiative.
-This spans the long time period from 1991 to 2018 and enables climate related research and wave model hindcast validation.
+Similarily one can download L2P and L3 multi-mission altimetry data from the CEDA Climate Change Initiative.
+This spans a long time period from 1991 to 2018 and enables climate related research and wave model hindcast validation.

 For instance for Jason-3:

 .. code-block:: bash

-   $ ./wavyDownload.py -sat j3 -sd 2017112000 -ed 2017112100 -prov cci -lev L2P
+   $ ./wavyDownload.py -sat j3 -sd 2017112000 -ed 2017112100 -product cci_L3

 Or for instance for a multi-mission file:

 .. code-block:: bash

-   $ ./wavyDownload.py -sat multi -sd 2017112000 -ed 2017112100 -prov cci -lev L3
+   $ ./wavyDownload.py -sat multi -sd 2017112000 -ed 2017112100 -product cci_L3

 4. download L2 stallite altimetry data